 1. Every Interaction counts, literally.

-Although your customers interact with your company in a variety of ways, they don’t see each interaction as an isolated event.
+Although your customers interact with your company in a variety of ways, they don’t consider each interaction as an isolated event.
 Each time customers come into contact with your organization, it reflects on your entire business.
 They don’t want to hear excuses from one department pleading ignorance of what happened in a different department.
 They just want to easily and quickly accomplish what they need from your business.

 3. Everyone needs to contribute, and take up their cross.